 Drugs used to treat psoriatic arthritis include:

-NSAIDs.
+- NSAIDs.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve pain and reduce inflammation.
-Over-the-counter NSAIDs include ibuprofen (Advil, Motrin IB) and naproxen sodium (Aleve).
+Over-the-counter NSAIDs include ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
 Stronger NSAIDs are available by prescription.
 Side effects may include stomach irritation, heart problems, and liver and kidney damage.

 Surgical and other procedures

 - Steroid injections.
 This type of medication reduces inflammation quickly and is sometimes injected into an affected joint.